-Some of the most prominent opponents to last year’s property tax transparency bill were local governments and associations of local governments.
-The property tax bill passed last year simply required an affirmative vote and a second public meeting for local governments to increase their budgets above two percent.
+Some of the most prominent opponents to 2019’s property tax transparency bill were local governments and associations of local governments.
+The 2019 property tax bill last year simply required an affirmative vote and a second public meeting for local governments to increase their budgets above two percent.
 This measure did not prohibit local governments from raising taxes.
 Instead, it made the process of raising taxes more transparent for property taxpayers so they would have a better opportunity to voice their opinions on the matter.

 Contract lobbyists paid with taxpayer dollars and associations of local government hiring lobbyists should be subject to the same open records laws as public employees.
 The people deserve the opportunity to learn how their money is spent and determine if that use is genuinely in their best interest.
 Citizens must have transparency to be able to hold their local governments accountable.